 You are entitled to attend a maximum of 2 different sources of early learning & childcare at any one time e.g. your local authority school nursery and Clover.
 The entitlement to 15 hours and 50 minutes per week for early learning & childcare is split accordingly.
 For example, if your child is attending your local authority nursery 2 morning (or afternoon) sessions per week, you are using 6 hours and 20 minutes of your early learning & childcare entitlement.
 You can then claim all or part of the balancing 9 hours and 30 minutes with Clover, depending how many sessions you are with us.

 Clover Country Nursery receives payment for your child's free place from Midlothian Council.
 Based on the full 15 hours and 50 minutes per week, the amount paid to us is £2220.00 for the year.
 This is pro rata depending on the number of sessions you claim, and which point of the year your child joins (please see below).

 We deduct the payment we are due to receive from Midlothian Council from your fees to ensure your child is receiving free early learning & childcare immediately, and you are not having to pay fees and then receive a refund at a later date.
-This is to ensure education is free at point of delivery, as required by law.
+This is to ensure education is free at point of delivery.

 When can I start claiming my child’s free early learning & childcare place with you?

 Your child can start their free early learning and childcare with us on their 3rd birthday plus 1 month.
 However, if your child's birthday falls in November, you need to wait until January, and if your child's birthday falls in May, you will need to wait until August.

 Your child may well be able to start at their local authority nursery immediately following their 3rd birthday i.e. there is no need to wait until the start of the next term.
 This is dependent on your local authority’s own policy and varies from region to region, so please check with them.